Thelma Raye: Charles Raymond Maude

 In 1911, Thelma Raye played the leading part of Mariana in the musical Bonita at the Queen's Theatre, London.
-The male lead was Charles Raymond Maude (1882-1943), O.B.E., M.C., the husband of Nancy Price.
+The male lead was Charles Raymond Maude, the husband of Nancy Price.
 When her daughter Dawn Beatrice Mary Bell-Morton was born in 1913, Charles Maude acknowledged paternity and provided a settlement for Dawn's care.
 Raye invented a dead husband and left Dawn in her mother's care most of the time.
 In 1930, Raye and Maude's brother-in-law, the diplomat John Duncan Gregory, issued a bankruptcy notice against Maude.
-When Dawn married her second husband Nathaniel Howes (1911-1969) in 1939, Maude acted as witness.
+When Dawn married her second husband Nathaniel Howes in 1939, Maude acted as witness.

 Percy Stewart Dawson

 Among Raye's many admirers in Australia was Percy Stewart Dawson (1888-1947), the rich son and heir of David Stewart Dawson.
 He married her on 21 March 1917 at St. Stephen's Church, Phillip Street, Sydney.
 No other member of the Dawson family was present.
 Hugh McIntosh, the director of the Tivoli Theatres, gave the bride away, and deputy director Edmund Coville acted as best man.
 The couple didn't spend much time together.
 Seven weeks after the wedding, Dawson embarked with the army for England, from where he went to France as a gunner.
 In September Raye announced her intention to "take up nursing and other Red Cross work" to get to France to be "as near her husband as possible".
 Instead, she returned to London and to the stage.